-I sent three kids off to college with barely a thought about whether they were ready.
-When I saw what were clearly some red flags in high school — missed homework assignments, poor time management — I chose to ignore those problems rationalizing to myself that there is a lot of growth that goes on between age 17 and 18 and these issues would work themselves out.
+I sent three kids to college without fully thinking about whether they were ready.
+When I saw some red flags in high school — missed homework assignments and poor time management — I chose to ignore those problems, rationalizing that there is a lot of growth between ages 17 and 18, and these issues would work themselves out.

 I reasoned that if my kids were accepted to a college, they must be ready.
-They seemed to recount their entire life stories in those applications, surely the college admissions committee would know if they were up to the task.
+They seemed to recount their life stories in those applications; indeed, the college admissions committee would know if they were up to the task.

 Time works magic, but not that much magic.
-All of the college/teen experts I consulted made the same point: the signs pointing to a lack of college readiness are almost always evident in high school.
-Few students develop problems freshman year without having exhibited any symptoms in high school.
+All of the college/teen experts I consulted made the same point: the signs of a lack of college readiness are almost always evident in high school.
+Few students develop problems freshman year without exhibiting any symptoms in high school.

-The information that students send to colleges says a great deal about their academic readiness while still living at home surrounded by their supportive families, friends and high school teachers, but it does not reveal much more.
+Students’ information to colleges says a great deal about their academic readiness while still living at home surrounded by supportive families, friends, and high school teachers, but it does not reveal much more.
 Emotionally ready?
 Mature enough?
 Psychologically prepared?
 How do you know if your kid is ready for college?
 Applications do not answer these questions.

-As parents, it is all too easy to lose sight of our goals.
-As we watch our kids go through high school with their class, we envision them starting college, or the next step in their lives, with their cohort.
-But going to college is not what we want, rather thriving in college is our goal.
-Attaining that goal means beginning college when our teen is ready, not when their classmates are.
-On The New York Times Motherlode, Lisa Damour, PhD , a psychologist in private practice, a clinical instructor at Case Western Reserve University, the director of Laurel School’s Center for Research on Girls and author of the forthcoming, Untangled: Guiding Teenage Girls Through the Seven Transitions into Adulthood makes an impassioned case for not confusing college admissions with college readiness and says that when college students wind up in her office because of a disastrous first semester in most cases, “They spent their senior year of high school and usually several years before that hinting, if not skywriting, that they weren’t ready to go to college.”
+Lisa Damour, Ph.D., a clinical psychologist in private practice, Podcaster at Ask Lisa, and author of two New York Times bestsellers, Untangled: Guiding Teenage Girls Through the Seven Transitions into Adulthood, makes a passionate case for not confusing college admissions with college readiness and says that when college students wind up in her office because of a disastrous first semester in college, in most cases, “They spent their senior year of high school and usually several years before that hinting, if not skywriting, that they weren’t ready to go to college.”

 Here are some suggestions of where to start to assess the college readiness of your teen: